harristom/spot-heart/landing.md

 # Spot Heart

-> Like the song currently playing on Spotify with Alexa

-To use this skill, you must log in with the following third-party (3P) services:
+To use this skill, you need to link your Spotify account.
-* Spotify

-**Click below to log in to Spotify:**
+**Click the link below to be redirected to Spotify:**

 <a id="login-link">Log in</a>